 Combining Households in Denver?
-How to Make Moving to a New Home a Quick and Pain-Free Transition02/13/2018When two people are trying to blend households in Denver, there is no boundary to how difficult it can become.
-You can make this change a lot less difficult, however, when you have a good plan.
-We are not meaning an everday garden-variety type plan.
-An event of this magnitude calls for some strategic planning.
-Dropping hints about why your stuff should be in the new abode and why mostly all of their stuff should be recycled or trashed, is not going to work.
-A more fruitful way of dealing with this involves you both looking at all of your selections, brainstorming some ideas, and then looking for different ways to make things go swimmingly.
-Here are 4 tips to help you get going.
+How to Make Moving to a New Home a Quick and Pain-Free Transition02/13/2018When two people are trying to combine households in Denver, there is no boundary to how complicated things can become.
+You can make this transition a lot less difficult, however, when you have a good plan.
+We are not referring to an average garden-variety type plan.
+This necessitates a fair amount of strategic planning.
+Dropping hints about why your stuff should be in the new house and why mostly all of their things should be recycled or trashed, is not going to work.
+A more fruitful way of dealing with this involves you both reviewing all of your selections, listing some ideas, and then looking for out-of-the-box ways to make things go swimmingly.
+Here are 4 pieces of advice to help you get started.
 Tip #1 Discuss the expectations before moving the first thing in Denver.
-If you agree to blend households, you both should bear in mind that you have your individual ways of accomplishing tasks.
-Basic routines and habits will have to blend.
-When you have thought about what to expect, the change will be much smoother.
+If you agree to merge households, you both should understand that you have your individual ways of accomplishing tasks.
+Everyday routines and behaviors will have to blend.
+When you have thought about what to expect, the transition will be much smoother.
 Whether you are moving to a new home or moving into your partner's abode, these are a few items you need to ask.
 How are we going to put together our things and put them in each room of the residence?
-Can I update color pallets, where the furniture is set-up, etc. so I will be more cozy there?
-If I wish to read a book, is there a calm nook where I can relax to do this?
-Will there be sufficient space at your place so we can entertain or I can watch TV with my friends?
-Will I be able to change one of the rooms into a home office or is there another place where I can set up a workspace?
+Can I change color pallets, where the furniture is set-up, etc. so I will be more cozy there?
+If I wish to read a book, is there a quiet nook where I can relax to do this?
+Will there be sufficient room at your place so we can entertain or I can play poker with my friends?
+Will I be able to change one of the rooms into a home office or is there a separate place where I can set up a workspace?
 Should we have a separate area in the home where we can do some things alone?
-Getting all of this right there on the table will support you to work together and head off any potential problems.
-Tip # 2 Get rid of duplicate items and pick and choose favorites from each person's belongings.
-There was a TV show called “Clean Sweep” on which professionals aided homeowners clean one or two rooms of mess during a two-day time.
-This was not straightforward and there were several edgy conversations between those homeowners.
-We don't want you to experience that, so here are some ways to help things progress easily.
+Placing all of this right there on the table will support you to work together and head off any potential problems.
+Tip # 2 Purge duplicate items and pick and choose favorites from each person's possessions.
+There was a TV show called “Clean Sweep” on which professionals aided homeowners clean one or two rooms of mess during a two-day timeframe.
+This was not straightforward and there were several heated talks between those homeowners.
+We don't want you to experience that, so here are some suggestions to help things progress without tears.
 Create an inventory where you're residing today.
-You both will own duplicates of a lot of things; small stuff like pizza cutters and toasters and larger things like end tables, dressers, beds and couches.
+You both may have duplicates of most things; small items like wooden spoons and toasters and larger things like dining room tables, dressers, beds and sofas.
 Make a Hang on to, Sell, Donate and Trash list.
 How do you choose where to put these items?
 Commence by looking at their condition.
-Is one of the two looking worn or in need of a repair?
+Is one of the two looking worn out or in need of a repair?
 It's out.
-Some of the time larger can be better (especially in the case of a shared bed).
-Which item goes best in the room you are moving it into?
+Some of the time larger may be better (especially in the case of a shared bed).
+Which thing goes best in the room you are moving it into?
 Next, look at the quality of the items.
 Is one of the options of a much better quality than the other and expected to last longer?
 No-brainer.
 Pick the best quality items.
-Tip # 3 Come to an agreement about how these belongings will be arranged into the new place.
+Tip # 3 Come to an agreement about how these things will be arranged into the new place.
 This is vital because you don't want to start moving in and then say, “Hey, where is all my stuff supposed to go?”.
 It does not have to be stressful.
-Just talk through each room and confer where you'll put what.
-If you take some photos prior to the move, you'll remember what you talked about.
-What if there isn't a lot of space?
+Just talk through each room and weigh where you'll put what.
+If you make some rough sketches preceeding the move, you'll remember what you discussed.
+What if there isn't an abundance of space?
 An empty kitchen cabinet can hold work files, magazines, collectibles and other things.
-You can also buy floating shelves, wall mounted shelves and under-bed storage containers.
-Over the door hooks and organizers can give an area for shirts, ties, hats, scarves, handbags and even jewelry.
-Tip # 4 Compromise, not criticize the other's possessions.
-They might have things that you feel are dreadful but have sentimental value to the other person.
-You might believe that this is a good time to just go crazy and get rid of all the things that you think are useless or unattractive.
+You can also buy floating shelves, wall mounted shelves and under-bed storage bins.
+Over the door hooks and organizers can supply a place for shirts, ties, hats, scarves, handbags and even jewelry.
+Tip # 4 Compromise, not criticize the other's things.
+They might have things that you believe are hideous but have sentimental value to the other person.
+You might believe that this is a great time to just go crazy and dispose of all the things that you think are useless or unattractive.
 That assortment of glasses, mugs and plates that he's collected over the the last decade?
 Out of here.
 Those dolls and stuffed bears that seem to be all over in her apartment?
 Gone.
 Just talk to them gently and state why you believe something won't fit into your new place and then see if you can find a compromise.
-If you both have dinnerware, for example, you can have one set for casual occasions and the other for special occasions.
+If you both have dinnerware, for example, you can keep one set for casual occasions and the other for special occasions.
 If your partner has a shot glass, stamp, coin, candle, snow globe, guitar, or doll collection, Buzzfeed gives you 31 incredibly creative ways to display this stuff.
 If your partner is sentimental about some of their furniture, can you reupholster that chair so it fits both of your styles?
 Paint a nightstand?
 Get a new top for the coffee table?
-Whether you're moving together into a new home or one person is moving in with another, it's important to be thoughtful of each other's needs because this metamorphosis is new for both of you.
-At A-1 Freeman, we know that moving is a major crossroads in your life so we want to assist in making it less stressful.
+Whether you're moving together into a new home or one person is moving in with another, it's important to be considerate of each other's needs because this metamorphosis is new for both of you.
+At A-1 Freeman, we know that moving is a major crossroads in your life so we want to assist in making it easier.
 Whether you are simply moving around the corner or to a vastly different part of the country, let us do most of the hard work for you.
 And when you decide which possessions you are going to move, we'll treat each item with the utmost care and respect it deserves.
 Click here to get started on a quote today!!